JasonShuyinta/kubernetes/statefutset/README.md

 - StatefulSets required a Headless Service.
 - It is advisable to create a PersistentVolume or PersistentVolumeClaim to store data

+To create a Volume, refer to the volume section in this repository

 ### Headless Service

 Is a service with a service IP but instead of load-balancing it will return the IPs of our associated pods.